What’s different about iLearn Math?

-We do something no one else has even conceived of.
+The bottom line is that this results in something no one else has even conceived of.
 We make it much easier for students to learn.
 In the process, we transform the learning process from one filled with frustration and resistance to one filled with success and motivation.
 This is not an empty claim.
-It’s supported by data.
+It’s supported by an enormous amount of data.

 Error Prevention vs. Error Correction

-Other products try to correct errors, but do nothing to help the student avoid errors.
-Others tout the fact that they use an approach called “error correction.”
 This means they wait for errors to occur, then provide what they call “corrective feedback.”
 However, there is little evidence that this process actually helps to “correct” errors.
-If it does help, it comes at a very high cost.
-The problem is that once an error occurs, the damage is done.
+If it does help, it comes at a very high cost because of the two impacts of errors noted above.
+The unspoken problem with this approach is that once an error occurs, the damage is done.
 Students usually “tune out” at that point.
 Errors continue at a high rate, even when the “feedback” is “specific to the error.”

 There are several deficiencies in the other programs that have a detrimental impact.
 First, every other product lets students start working “practice” or “homework” problems without adequate preparation.
 The result is that students make errors at a very high rate.
 This “trial and error” approach results in far more errors than anything else.